-Cell phones and other personal electronic devices (examples: headphones, Air Pods, iPads, and the use of other smart technology as a social or communication device) may be used on the school bus, in the hallways before and after school and between classes, and during lunch.
-Upon entering a classroom, cell phones should be put inside the class locker.
-Other electronic devices (including air pods and headphones) should be stored away in a backpack.
-A teacher may permit student use of these items for classroom activities to be used with student Chromebooks, otherwise, all should be kept out of sight at all times.
-Smart watches should not be used for anything other than telling time during the class period.
+Cell phones and other personal electronic devices (i.e. headphones, Air Pods, iPads, and the use of other smart technology as a social or communication device) may be used on the school bus, in the hallways before and after school and between classes, and during lunch.
+Cell phones and other personal electronic devices should be put away in a student's backpack prior to entering the classroom, and they must remain put away throughout the entirety of the class period.
 Electronic devices may never be used in any manner that disrupts the educational environment, violates student conduct rules or violates the rights of others.
 This includes, but is not limited to, the following: (1) using the device to take photographs in locker rooms or bathrooms; (2) cheating; and (3) creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction or non-consensual dissemination of private sexual images (i.e., sexting).
 The school and school district are not responsible for the loss, theft or damage to any electronic device brought to school.